Mberic/signature/README.md

 1. Two peers connect via video communication [ PeerJS lib ]
 2. After both have joined the call, they initiate sending of video feed data to the W3bstream network
 3. At the W3bstream node, we run a Posenet model there.
 This model detects the key body points for each peer.
-When our Applet detects poses for 2 peers in a given interaction session, it calls our contract to generate an Interaction NFT.
+When our Applet detects poses for 2 peers in a given interaction session, it calls our contract to generate an **Interaction NFT**.
 4. These key body points (poses) are sent back to both peers.
-5. These poses are used to control the SVG animations of each peer in real time [ PaperJS lib ]
+5. These poses are used to control the SVG animations of each peer in real-time [ PaperJS lib ]
-6. Each peer can screen record the animation on their webpage & download a video (nft.webm) for this interaction
+6. Each peer can screen record the animation on their webpage & download a video (**nft.webm**) for this interaction
 7. This video is each peer's NFT

 ## Features

-- Real-time interaction (i.e generation of an "interaction NFT")
+- Real-time interaction (i.e generation of an **Interaction NFT**)
 - After the prize-giving ceremony, partcipants can share the ceremony moments on social media platforms.
 This wouldn't be possible if our perception of a digital agreement was restricted to the cryptography.

 ## References